wrml/wrml/README.md

 ## File Service Root Directory

-This setting specifies the root directory for WRML Models (stored as JSON files on disk).
+This setting specifies the root directory for WRML models, which are individual Object instances stored as JSON files on disk.

-	"rootDirectory" : "/etc/wrml/schemas"
+	"rootDirectory" : "/etc/wrml/models"

 You may edit this line to refer to a different directory or keep it as is to accept the default.
 In either case, ensure that this directory **exists** and it and its subdirectories are **readable & writable** by you.